 - 1. Click a service, role, or host. - 2.
 Click the Configuration tab. - 3.
 Select Scope > All. - 4.
 Click the Monitoring category. - 5.
 Check the Enable Configuration Change Alerts checkbox. - 6.
 Click Save Changes to commit the changes. - 7.
 Return to the Home page by clicking the Cloudera Manager logo. - 8.
-Click ψ to invoke the cluster restart wizard.
+Click the ψ icon that is next to any stale services to invoke the cluster restart wizard.